 Obviously, candidates need to have areas where they’ve lost volume, such as their cheeks.
 Good candidates also need to have fat to harvest.
 This is usually taken from the abdomen, upper thighs, or flanks.

 But fat grafting isn’t for everyone.
-Fat transfers return volume to an area, but they cannot return enough volume if the patient has too much loose, sagging skin.
+Fat transfers return volume to an area but cannot return enough volume if the patient has too much loose, sagging skin.
 If a patient has excessive loose skin, a facelift with Dr. Walker may be a better procedure.
 During your consultation, Dr. Walker will examine your unique situation and tell you if she thinks fat transfer will work well for you.

 How is facial fat grafting done?